ShadiPoortarigh/Snapp-Quera_GO_Bootcamp_Final_Task/README.md

 2. Internal Package:
     NATS Communication: Handles publishing and subscribing to topics.
-    User Events: Updates and synchronizes user states across clients using the system.users topic.
+    User Events: Updates and synchronizes user states across clients.

+3. Messaging:
-    Messaging: Publishes user messages to the current group and receives messages from subscribed groups.
+    Publishes user messages to the current group and receives messages from subscribed groups.

-3. Shared State:
+4. Shared State:
     Subscriptions (map[string]*nats.Subscription): Tracks groups the user is subscribed to.
     Active Users (map[string]map[string]bool): Tracks users currently active in each group.
     Broadcast Logs: Maintains the last broadcast details for each group.

 ###### How to Run Chat:
-First, we need to pull the NATS server image and run it in a Docker container:
+First, we need to pull the NATS server image and run it in a Docker container.open a terminal:

 ```
 $ docker pull nats
 $ docker run --name nats --network nats --rm -p 4222:4222 -p 8222:8222 nats --http_port 8222

-Then, open a terminal and run the app:
+Then, open another terminal and run the app:
 $ go run chat/cmd/main.go

 as soon as you enter the command, it asks you for your user name, enter something and press Enter::